Ruslan Olikhver

-In 1992 he was part of the Unified Team which finished seventh in the Olympic tournament.
+In 1992, Olikhver was part of the Unified Team that finished seventh in the Olympic tournament.
 He played all eight matches.

-Four years later he finished fourth with the Russian team in the 1996 Olympic tournament.
+Four years later, he finished fourth with the Russian team in the 1996 Olympic tournament.
 He played five matches.

-At the 2000 Games he was a member of the Russian team which won the silver medal in the Olympic tournament.
+At the 2000 Summer Olympics, he was a member of the Russian team that won the silver medal in the Olympic tournament.
 He played all eight matches.